 "They were able to utilize their expertise to adapt to an unusual situation and keep our project moving forward.
 Our other options would have cost us tens of thousands of dollars more!"

 The team filled the line in less than 3 minutes and the total time on project was approximately 3 hours.

 "Thrasher was recommended to us through an engineer working on our project.
 They were able to utilize their expertise to adapt to an unusual situation and keep our project moving forward.
 Our other options would have cost us tens of thousands of dollars more!
 Very satisfied with the results," said Jason Falldorf - Project Manager for HB Construction

 "We never know how we can best help until we see the whole picture," said Kevin Lakey, Solutions Specialist & Project Lead.
 "Low density cellular concrete is a great solution for anyone who is facing an abandonment challenge.
 This would include projects where they have to address abandoned tanks, pipelines, sewers and other structures.
 We're here to help."

 Need Our Help?

 Thrasher Commercial Group can deliver exceptional results to your commercial project.
-For more information, give us a call at 800-827-0702.
+For more information, give us a call.